Waste Reduction Tips

 • Refuse to buy products that come in un-recyclable plastic packaging.

-• Learn what plastic is and isn’t recyclable in the Guide to Depot Recycling.
+• Learn which plastics are and are not recyclable in the Guide to Depot Recycling.